paigewil/Portfolio/github_portfolio_sql.md

 SELECT * FROM {{tmp("results")}}
 ```

-This query pulls form signups through email for signups from 2018 to year to date.
+This query pulls form signups through email for signups from 2018 through 2020.
 The output is a sum of total and unique signups (by email address) for each mailing, signup form, and source and subsource code.

 ``` r
 select